 The VMware vSphere platform, the best foundation for your apps, your cloud and your business.
 VMware vSphere helps you get the best performance, availability, and efficiency from your infrastructure and applications.
 It’s the ideal foundation for any cloud environment.
 VMware vSphere with Operations Management takes virtualization to the next level with intelligent operations management.
 It provides you better insights, resulting in improved performance and availability.
 Using server virtualization, a company can maximize the use of its server resources and reduce the number of servers required.
 The result is server consolidation, which improves efficiency and cuts costs.
 Reduce server costs with server virtualization and consolidation.
 Centralize server management and automate your data center with VMware.
 Eliminate over-provisioning, increase server utilization and limit the impact of IT by consolidating server hardware with VMware vSphere with Operations Management.

 VMware Virtual Machine

-A virtual computer systems is known as “virtual machine” (VM); a tightly isolated software container with an operating system and application inside.
+A virtual computer systems is known as virtual machine (VM), a tightly isolated software container with an operating system and application inside.
 Each self-contained VM is completely independent.
 Putting multiple VMs on a single computer enables several operating systems and applications to run on just one physical server, or host.
 A thin layer of software called a hypervisor decouples the virtual machines from the host and dynamically allocates computing resources to each virtual machine as needed.
 VMs have the following characteristics, which offer several benefits.
-Encapsulation—save the entire state of a virtual machine to files.
+Save the entire state of a virtual machine to files.
 Move and copy virtual machines as easily as moving and copying files.
-Hardware Independence—provision or migrate any virtual machine to any physical server.
-Isolation—provide fault and security isolation at the hardware level.
+Provision or migrate any virtual machine to any physical server.
+Provide fault and security isolation at the hardware level.
 Preserve performance with advanced resource controls.
-Partitioning—run multiple operating systems on one physical machine.
+Run multiple operating systems on one physical machine.
 Divide system resources between VMs.